raspberrypi/skygate/README.md

 	./src/dl-fldigi --wfall-only

 At startup, enter your receiver callsign.
-Then, on the audio config page, select Pulse Audio
+Then, on the audio config page, select Port Audio and the first device.

 Then configure dl-fldigi through its menus (these settings suit pytrack and Pi In The Sky default settings):